-Because we live on an island in the middle of the Pacific Ocean, our version of “road tripping” is to fly to a neighbor island, which is exactly what Sasha and I did this past weekend.
-We spent all three days in the Hilo area including Volcanoes National Park.
+Because we live on an island in the middle of the Pacific Ocean, our version of “road tripping” is to fly to a neighbor island.
+Be sure to check out my post on visiting Volcanoes National Park as well.
 Below I will detail the fun activities to do and places you should see in Hilo.
-Additionally, if you’d like to know where to eat, I’ve compiled a Food Guide to Hilo blog post, which you can find here: Your Foodie Guide to Hilo
+Additionally, if you’d like to know where to eat, I’ve compiled a Food Guide to Hilo.

 Hilo town is very small; I’m talking, around three-blocks-you-blink-and-it’s-gone-small.
-Therefore, if you want to explore outside of this tiny ghost town, you’ll need a rental car.
-One thing we noticed while driving around the Big Island is that people tend to drive in the left lane, which is typically the passing lane.
-I guess people here pass on the right.
-Strange.
+Therefore, if you want to explore outside of this tiny town, you’ll need a rental car.

 If you fly into ITO (Hilo Airport), you’re going to hear something you’ve likely never heard unless you’ve visited Puerto Rico.
 The sounds you hear are not birds, they are Coqui Frogs.
 The Coqui Frog is endemic to Puerto Rico and are an invasive species to the Big Island.
 Their croak very much resembles a bird’s chirp, and the island seems to be 50/50 split on either loving them or hating them.
 They can actually get ear-piercingly loud, especially if you are staying in an area where there is a high concentration of these little guys.
 Sasha and I quite liked them, as they lulled us to sleep every night.
 They start croaking at around 5:00 PM, and don’t stop until around 6:30 AM when the glorious symphonic cacophony of coqui frogs, crickets, birds, lizards and roosters begins.
 Ahh, yes.
 We’re in the country now.